Scaphix/my_inventory_manager/README.md

 - `get_id()`
   - Gets a unique item ID from the user, checking for duplicates in the existing inventory.
 - `get_name()`
-  - Gets a unique item name from the user, checking for duplicates (case-insensitive).
+  - Gets a unique item name from the user with comprehensive validation: checks for empty input, ensures 3-15 characters with at least 3 letters using regex, and prevents duplicates (case-insensitive).
 - `check_inventory_not_empty()`
   - Decorator function that prevents operations on empty inventory and displays a warning.
+- `get_items()`
+  - Loads existing inventory data from Google Sheets into the local inventory on program startup.
+- `save_to_sheet(item)`
+  - Saves a new item to the Google Sheets worksheet.
+- `update_item_in_sheet(item_id, item)`
+  - Updates an existing item in the Google Sheets worksheet by ID.
+- `main()`
+  - Displays the welcome message and program instructions when the application starts.
 - `tasks_list()`
   - Displays the main menu and handles user task selection in a loop until exit.
 - `my_task(selected_task)`